C-Resources/C-Resources.github.io/learning/beginners.md

 ## Bigger Books Are Not Necessarily Better

-Unfortunately the author did not learn C from any of the above books.
+Unfortunately I myself did not learn C from any of the above books.
-Instead he unfortunately chose an enormous doorstop of a book with a lot of pages in it, imagining that this would provide value-for-money.
+Instead I unfortunately chose an enormous doorstop of a book with a lot of pages in it, imagining that this would provide value-for-money.

 Unfortunately this wasn't the case; instead it turned out that the